 Many of the activities above are complementary.
 There are flotation centers with yoga studios and vice versa.
-Similarly, there are flotation center that offer kava tea to their clients.
+Similarly, there are flotation centers that offer kava tea to their clients.
 Drinking kava prior to a float session can help release muscle tension and calm the mind providing for a more immediate and deeper relaxation experience during the float.
 Alternatively, drinking kava tea after a flotation therapy, yoga or meditation session can help maintain your sense of wellbeing and calm as you head for or when you get home.

-Whether through meditation, mindfulness, yoga, floating or drinking a stress relieve kava tea, taking time out to intentionally calm your mind is important.
-You will reap the benefits of improved health and wellness, lower stress levels and will even find you are happier, more creative and more productive.
+Whether through meditation, mindfulness, yoga, floating or drinking a stress-relieving kava tea, taking time out to intentionally calm your mind is important.
+You will reap the benefits of improved health and wellness, lower stress levels and will even find you are happier, more creative, and more productive.

-Have you experienced the benefits of any of the above?
+Have you experienced any of the above benefits?
 What other ideas do you have for how to calm your mind?
 Let us know in the comments below.